The short answer is that audiences express demand for TV series irrespective of commercially negotiated rights.

 Because our global demand measurement system incorporates multiple country-specific content demand signals, we are able to gauge popularity for content long before a series, or platform, is officially released in its home market, or any other market.

 Let us examine a specific example, which is current as of March 2018.
 Hulu is currently not available in the United Kingdom, yet it managed to attract 9% of the total digital originals UK demand share in 2017:

 How is this possible?

-The answer is that Parrot Analytics quantifies the level of demand in any country for a show long before the rights have been agreed for a territory; we then attribute this local market demand to the original network/platform in that market (even if the platform has not yet launched in that market).
+The answer is that Parrot Analytics quantifies the level of demand in any country for content long before the rights have been agreed for a territory; we then attribute this local market demand to the original network/platform in that market (even if the platform has not yet launched in that market).

 Example 1: Global Measurement of Hulu's The Handmaid's Tale

 For example, this means UK demand for the digital original The Handmaid's Tale is attributed to the original network where the show first aired, which is Hulu.
 This is how can say per the graphic above that "in the UK, Hulu has 9% share of local market demand" (local UK demand for The Handmaid's Tale is contributing to this percentage, as well as UK demand for Hulu's other titles).